 Why is this happening

-Scientists explain that when fat cells are subjected to this type of stress, lose their ability to store unnecessary calories.
+Scientists explain that when fat cells are subjected to this type of stress, they lose their ability to store unnecessary ones calories.
 As a result, these calories are stored as fat around important organs, such as the liver and heart, and this is associated with numerous health problems, including heart disease and type 2 diabetes 2.

 Unfortunately, studies have shown that adipose tissue fibrosis can make it difficult for people to lose weight.
 "But this does not mean that scar tissue makes it impossible to lose weight", emphasizes Dr..
 Kos.